joshbegley/nyt-latest/README.md

 `The doughnut and coffee chain has an elaborate system for raising prices and making sure loyal customers pay for their rewards.`\
 https://www.nytimes.com/2026/06/20/world/canada/tim-hortons-prices-quebec-court.html

-**Mideast Live Updates: Strait of Hormuz Re-emerges as Point of Tension After Iran Says It’s Closed**\
+**Mideast Live Updates: Vance Heads to Talks as Strait of Hormuz Re-emerges as Point of Tension**\
-`Iran’s military command said it had closed the waterway over the continued fighting in Lebanon.
-But the U.S. military said traffic continued to flow.
-Still, the next phase of talks between Washington and Tehran appeared ready to start on Sunday.`\
+`The American vice president said he was traveling to Switzerland for the next round of negotiations with Iranian officials.
+Iran’s military said it had closed the Strait of Hormuz over the Lebanon war.`\
 https://www.nytimes.com/live/2026/06/20/world/iran-trump-israel-lebanon

 **Danny McBride Thinks Men Learned All the Wrong Lessons From Movies**\